What Are The Symptoms of Mould Illness?

 • Chronic sinus problems or infections

-• Persistent coughing, wheezing, chest tightness, shortness of breath
+• Persistent coughing, wheezing, chest tightness, shortness of breath1, 4, 5

 2. Chronic Fatigue & Body Aches